AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_create.md

 ## Modifying group information

 Modifies the chat group information.
-You can only modify the `groupname`, `desc`, `maxusers`, `membersonly`, `allowinvites`, and `custom` fields.
+You can only modify the `groupname`, `avatar`, `desc`, `maxusers`, `membersonly`, `allowinvites`, and `custom` fields.
 If you pass in fields that cannot be modified or do not exist in the request, an error is reported.

 ### HTTP request